LernerLab/GuPPy/README.md

 GuPPy can be run on Windows, Mac or Linux.

 **Follow the instructions below to install GuPPy :** <br>
-- Current Users : Download new code updates by following steps 1.a to 1.c, then visit the Github Wiki page to get started on your analysis
+- Current Users : Download new code updates by following steps 1.a to 1.c.
+Update the requirements by following steps 1.e (follow step 1.e if user has not done it before) and 3, then visit the Github Wiki page to get started on your analysis
 - New Users : Follow all the installation steps and then visit the Github Wiki page to get started on your analysis

 1. Download the Guppy code <br>